-Apparently during what should have been a somewhat routine out-patient procedure to perform a uterine artery embolization for some troublesome fibroid tumors, I lost a lot of blood and blood pressure resulting in a right occipital infarction or stroke.
+Apparently, during what should have been a somewhat routine out-patient procedure to perform a uterine artery embolization for some troublesome fibroid tumors, I lost a lot of blood and blood pressure resulting in the right occipital infarction or stroke.
 In the immediate aftermath, I was puzzled as to why I could not see the left side of the room.
 Then I was intrigued by the constant reel of images playing in my head.
 Later I was troubled by my inability to read the cards sent by friends when the letters of the alphabet meant nothing to me.
 It seems that in addition to the peripheral vision loss I suffered, I no longer had any stored visual memories nor the ability to create new ones.

-It would be almost 20 years later until I learned that I had joined a rather exclusive group of people living with Aphantasia.
+It would be almost 20 years later until I learned that I had joined a rather exclusive group of people living with aphantasia.

 Until it happens, you don’t really think about how all your memories are stored as images, not words or thoughts.
 At first, I was more alarmed at how all my memories had been just wiped out.
 I was mesmerized by this slideshow playing constantly in my head until the reel finished and the screen went black.
 Even in the midst of this, it occurred to me that maybe this was what people who had a near-death experience referred to as seeing their “life flash before their eyes.”
-Surely in the process of near death, vision cells were dying and maybe giving off a burst of imagery in that last moment.
+Surely in the process of near-death, vision cells were dying and maybe giving off a burst of imagery in those final moment.

 Having made the initial diagnosis and determining there was nothing further that could be done for me, I was discharged from the hospital with a left peripheral vision loss and no ability to visualize anything or recall any images.
 I was told I could no longer drive.
 This limitation consumed me with angst.
-In the days before Uber and such, living in the suburbs with two young children and no ability to drive was indeed a hardship.
-Fortunately in the months that followed, I found a vision rehab program at Tennessee’s Siskin Hospital that afforded me the opportunity to drive again.
-Prior to that, I busied myself relearning the alphabet, cooking family favorites now from written recipes and cajoling my kids’ babysitters into driving me around.
+In the days before Uber, living in the suburbs with two young children and no ability to drive was indeed a hardship.
+Fortunately, in the months that followed, I found a vision rehab program at Tennessee’s Siskin Hospital that afforded me the opportunity to drive again.
+Prior to that, I busied myself relearning the alphabet, cooking family favorites from written recipes, and cajoling my kids’ babysitters into driving me around.
 I also discovered something pretty disappointing in my character.
 Unlike the image I had held of being a person who would find courage and grace in adversity; with the loss of some independence, I was a bitter, disgruntled woman.
 Not my proudest moments.
 My family and friends were spared this ugly side of a reluctantly dependent me when I began driving again.

 Having been cleared to drive, albeit in high SUV-type vehicles only, due to my residual upper left quadrant vision loss, I discovered another problem with driving.
-Unlike my previous method of moving from one location to another by using visual cues and landmarks, I now required street names, directions and specific mileage to navigate the world.
+Unlike my previous method of moving from one location to another by using visual cues and landmarks, I now required street names, directions, and specific mileage to navigate the world.
 My passenger son adjusted to my lack of directional skills by asking that I wake him up when I was finished being lost.
-Nonetheless I was happy to have this measure of independence and normalcy restored.
+Nonetheless, I was happy to have this measure of independence and normalcy restored.
 It was only when I found myself making endless lists of things I could no longer remember in my head or buying things I already owned or watching the same movie again, that I was reminded of my visual deficit.

-I must say that Aphantasia is not without its advantages.
+I must say that aphantasia is not without its advantages.
 For someone who previously could not watch scary movies, I now watch the grisliest horror films with no fear of nightmares.
-I have a plausible built in excuse for conveniently “not remembering” things.
+I have a plausible built-in excuse for conveniently “not remembering” things.
 And after 25 years of not stepping foot in my late parents’ home and the house I grew up in, I was able to visit without the sadness that would have resulted from visually remembering living there.
 For me, out of sight is truly out of mind.